 “Laura, come on in!”

 She smiles.
 “Hi Sam.”
 She hugs the man who has been like a second father to her, then follows him toward the dining room.
 She and Marian Oak had been inseparable since they were children.
-The loss of his daughter and son-in-law a year after Blue’s birth had been a shared tragedy, and years later he and his grandchildren had been there for her and Red when Tom had died.
+The loss of his daughter and son-in-law a few years after Blue’s birth had been a shared tragedy, and years later he and his grandchildren had been there for her and Red when Tom had died.

 Blue’s older sister enters from the kitchen carrying some salad.
 “Hello, Daisy.”